londelec/leandcxmlman/source/sections/PLCconfig.rst

      :val:	DI / AI
      :desc:	Type of the source object.
 		DI/AI objects can be used as a source for a data point.
-		Normally multiple data sources are required in order to perform a logic operation, therefore multiple object types can be specified in this attribute.
+		Normally multiple data sources are required in order to perform a logic or artithmetic operation, therefore multiple object types can be specified in this attribute.
 		A list of up to 16 object types separated by commas are allowed e.g. :ref:`xmlattr-plcPNTSrcTypes`\ ="DI,DI,AI".

    * :attr:	:xmlattr:`CondIds` \*